Iopertot/Emerald/README.md

 yes its also very plain and i do not intend\
 to make it fancier for now\
 this is my first project using electron so be patient\
-it only plays m4a for now but I plan on adding more
+plays mp3 and m4a not m4b

 # Todo
 - add mp3 format | Finished